Philippines 13(a) Marriage Visa: Requirements, Process, and What Happens After Approval

 Three to four months before the probationary visa expires, file the amendment to permanent status using BI Form V-I-005.
 The core checklist includes the joint letter request, the CGAF form, and a notarised joint affidavit of continuous cohabitation.
 Add a copy of the passport bio-page, the visa-implementation page, and the latest admission stamp.
 Valid NBI clearance and a BI Clearance Certificate complete the file.

 Once permanent status is granted, the visa itself does not expire as long as the marriage remains legally valid and the holder meets immigration obligations.
 The ACR I-Card is reissued with a five-year validity and must be renewed at each expiry.
-Two separate obligations, two separate clocks: the visa is open-ended, the card is not.

 Documents You Will Need

-Required — All Applicants
+Required for All Applicants

 - BI Form CGAF-001-Rev 2 (the main application form), completed and signed.